agdenadel/agdenadel.github.io/Paper-a-day.md

 I've been inspired by [Tim Stuart](http://timoast.github.io/blog/2016-02-23-papers/) to try to read a paper every day.
 I'm going to track my progress here.

+## July 27th, 2019

+Efron.
+Large-Scale Simultaneous Hypothesis Testing: The Choice of a Null Hypothesis.
+Journal of the American Statistical Association. [https://dx.doi.org/10.1198/016214504000000089](https://dx.doi.org/10.1198/016214504000000089)

+This paper develops a strategy for using an empirical Bayes strategy for determining the null distribution of test statistics when conducting multiple hypothesis tests.
+Efron also discusses using the **local FDR** for inference.

 ## July 26th, 2019

 Taylor and Tibshirani.
 Statistical learning and selective inference.
 PNAS. [https://doi.org/10.1073/pnas.1507583112](https://doi.org/10.1073/pnas.1507583112)